OBF/obf-docs/Financial-Reports/Financial report 2018.md

-# Financial Report for FY YYYY
+# Financial Report for FY 2018

-This is a report about OBF's financial assets and transactions during OBF's YYYY financial year.
-The financial year for OBF goes from December to November of the following year, and hence this report covers the period from December YYYY to November YYYY.
+This is a report about OBF's financial assets and transactions during OBF's 2018 financial year.
+The financial year for OBF goes from December to November of the following year, and hence this report covers the period from December 2017 to November 2018.

 ## Summary